mes5991/Udacity-SDC-P3/readme.md

 The goals / steps of the project were the following:
 * Use Udacity's simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build, a convolutional neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report